Center for Contemplative Justice

 The first entity created under the CCJ umbrella was CCJ-Ecuador, the organization that manages Escuela Anne Stevens and the yearly pilgrimage to San Eduardo, Ecuador in March.
 A second entity, CCJ-Botswana, was formed to manage the relationship with the Holy Cross Hospice in Gaborone, Botswana.
 A CCJ Board member, Gordon Peerman, heard about a Texas ministry-Mobile Loaves & Fishes- through an NPR story.
 After meeting with the leaders of MLF, Gordon submitted a proposal to launch Mobile Loaves & Fishes in Nashville under the non-profit umbrella of CCJ.
 Within a few years, the Nashville organization had grown substantially and was ready to leave CCJ, becoming an independent 501(c)3 organization itself.

-Finally, the CCJ sponsors speakers, programs, retreats and other educational forums, including a contemplative Eucharist service held the fourth Sunday of each month at the A-frame chapel, led by Rev. Gordon Peerman and Kathy Woods.
+Finally, the CCJ sponsors speakers, programs, retreats and other educational forums, including a contemplative Eucharist service held the second and fourth Sundays of each month at the A-frame chapel, led by Rev. Scott Owings and Rev. Gordon Peerman and Kathy Woods.

 For more information about CCJ or to learn more about submitting a proposal to the Board, contact .